ianbollinger/haskell-style-guide/haskell-style.md

     }
 ```

-As an alternative to the `UNPACK` pragma, you can put
+As an alternative to the `UNPACK` pragma, you may place

 ```haskell
 {-# OPTIONS_GHC -funbox-strict-fields #-}
 ```

 at the top of the file.
-Including this flag in the file inself instead
+Including this flag in the file itself instead
-of e.g. in the Cabal file is preferable as the optimization will be
+of in the `.cabal` file is preferable as the optimization will be
-applied even if someone compiles the file using other means (i.e. the
+applied even if someone compiles the file using other means (i.e., the
 optimization is attached to the source code it belongs to).

 Note that `-funbox-strict-fields` applies to all strict fields, not
-just small fields (e.g. `Double` or `Int`).
-If you're using GHC 7.4 or
+just small fields (e.g., `Double` or `Int`).
+If you are using GHC 7.4 or
-later you can use `NOUNPACK` to selectively opt-out for the unpacking
+later, you can use `NOUNPACK` to selectively opt-out for the unpacking
 enabled by `-funbox-strict-fields`.

 ### Functions

-Have function arguments be lazy unless you explicitly need them to be
+Make function arguments lazy unless you explicitly need them to be
 strict.

 The most common case when you need strict function arguments is in